-While vitamin C can be taken in supplement form, it's also widely available in many fruits and vegetables.
-Remember that vitamin and mineral content varies in foods based on a host of factors, including soil content and growing conditions, so the amounts included here are estimates based on the USDA.
-These are the top seven sources, according to the USDA's food data charts:
+While vitamin C can be taken in supplement form, it's also found in many fruits and vegetables.
+Both sources of this essential water-soluble micronutrient can be complementary.
+Remember that vitamin and mineral content varies in foods based on a host of factors, including soil content and growing conditions, so the amounts included here are estimates based on nutrient analysis date from the USDA.
+These are the top seven sources of vitamin C, according to the USDA's food data charts:

 Though this tropical fruit might strike you as summer produce, it's actually in season from November to April.
 If you want some inspo for how to use this sweet fruit, try enjoying it raw, tossed into a smoothie, or baked into gluten-free guava coconut bars.

-2. Red sweet peppers
+Red sweet peppers

 Impress your friends at your next party (or virtual happy hour) with this Thai grapefruit martini.
 For a mocktail version, simply replace the vodka with tonic or seltzer water.